omelchert/IQOSeminarWeek2020/README.md

 ## Results of the reproduction task

-The result of the full reproduction task, i.e. figure accompanied by a suitable caption, is shown below.
+The results of the reproduction task, i.e. two figures accompanied by suitable captions, are shown below.

 ![](https://github.com/omelchert/IQOSeminarWeek2020/blob/master/fig01.png)
 *Fig. 1: Temporal development of the real-vauled field u(x,t) at times t=0 (short